kboubakri/particle_filter/README.md

 As mentionned in the previous part, base.py gathers all the different components and classes of the project.
 It tends to represent the world of the simulation and therefore the three main parts : the graphical interface which is event sensitive, the robot and its components and the particle filter.
-The static landmarks are also represented but the only their static positions are used.
+The static landmarks are also represented but only their static positions are used.

 When the project is launched, a while loop is initialized **until the 'q' key is pressed**.
 It does not do anything but it keeps the program active and listening to the event's callback.